-- 2. That this report, the statutory accounts and management accounts for 2022/23 be noted by the River Hamble Harbour Management Committee, prior to submission to the River Hamble Harbour Board for approval. - 3.
-That the Committee supports the proposal to retain the revenue surplus for the 2022/23 financial year in the Revenue Reserve to offset the expected draw required from the Revenue Reserve in the 2023/24 financial year. - 4.
-That the Committee notes the forecast outturn for the 2023/24 financial year and supports the recommended changes to the 2023/24 budget and their submission to the River Hamble Harbour Board for approval.
+- 2. That this report, the statutory accounts and management accounts for 2022/23 be approved by the River Hamble Harbour Board. - 3.
+That the Board approves the proposal to retain the revenue surplus for the 2022/23 financial year in the Revenue Reserve to offset the expected draw required from the Revenue Reserve in the 2023/24 financial year. - 4.
+That the Board notes the forecast outturn for the 2023/24 financial year and approves the recommended changes to the 2023/24 budget.